My Story

 • March 2020: I decided to start this blog and help others break out of menial work and into something they enjoy.

 • June 2023: The company I worked at totally folded and had several rounds of layoffs.
 I was let go one Friday, along with 50 others.
-I started applying a week later and landed a job that following August.

 Why I Started This Blog